kata-containers/documentation/design/resource-management.md

 CRI-O is very similar the containerd, except for where the non-constrained processes end up.
 Instead of being called by CRIO directly, kata-runtime is called from a process `conmon`, which is located in a cgroup under the pod-cgroup.
-As expected based on prior exapmles, cgroups are ceated for each container, and the QEMU vCPU threads are placed within the pause containers cgroup.
+As expected based on prior examples, cgroups are created for each container, and the QEMU vCPU threads are placed within the pause container's cgroup.

 ```bash
 pod1cc61d33-5ca1-11e9-90bc-525400cfa589/crio-1b05886a39901ef3a7555796d38dcfaafd8fda929aef223ea576324a4949f9ef/tasks